juanfem/WeTest/README.md

 - `protocol`: it is an optional parameter to define the EPICS protocol that must be used by default.
 It can be either `CA` or `PVA`.
 By default, PVA is used.
 Can also be defined in the `config` section.

-- `pvlogger`: a list of PVs that should be logged after the test is executed successfully, together with metadata.
+- `logger`: a list of PVs that should be logged after the test is executed successfully, together with metadata.
 It takes the following subfields:
   - `pv`: the PV name
   - `server`: prefix of the ENeXAr server
   - `path`: path to the file where to store the data (under ENeXAr root directory)